ArdiaD/PeerPerformance/README.md

 in [Ledoit and Wolf (2008)](http://dx.doi.org/10.1016/j.jempfin.2008.03.002) and [Ardia and Boudt (2015)](http://dx.doi.org/10.1016/j.frl.2015.02.008).

-# Installation
-To install the latest stable version of `PeerPerformance`, run the following commands in R:

-    R> install.packages("PeerPerformance")

-To install the development version of `PeerPerformance`, run the following commands in R:

-    R> install.packages("devtools")

-    R> devtools::install_github("ArdiaD/PeerPerformance")

-Then check the help of the various files and run the examples:

-    R> library("PeerPerformance")

-    R> ?PeerPerformance

-Please cite `PeerPerformance` in publications:
+## Please cite the package in publications!

-    R> citation("PeerPerformance")
+By using `PeerPerformance` you agree to the following rules:

+1) You must cite Ardia et al. (2019) in working papers and published papers that use `PeerPerformance`.
+2) You must place the following URL in a footnote to help others find `PeerPerformance`: https://CRAN.R-project.org/package=PeerPerformance
+3) You assume all risk for the use of `PeerPerformance`.

 # References